kevinheyvaert/RF24Network/README.md

 ###Progress
 - made a StaticClusterNetwork.ino : combined helloworld_rx and helloworld_tx with static addressing

--made a BasicNetwork.ino: Made from meshping.
+- made a BasicNetwork.ino: Made from meshping.
 Still work to do...

 ##Source